< Terug naar resultaten

 • 4

-Today we set out from the Cortijo Rosario, walking through Algamitas farmland to the abandoned monastery of Canos Santos, where we will have lunch.
-In the afternoon we follow the Ruta de los Molinos along the river that runs through the famous white village of Setenil de las Bodegas.
-Built under the overhanging ledge of a gorge, Setenil is not only famous for its peculiar architecture but also for its bars, restaurants and food shops which are ranked as the best in the region.
-We have free time to discover Setenil and later return to the Cortijo by private minibus.
-Walk Profile: Distance- 14km/ 09 miles, total ascent 275m and descent 275, approx. 5-6 hours walking including stops.
+Today we set out from Cortijo Rosario, walking through Algamitas farmland to the abandoned monastery of Caños Santos, where we will have lunch.
+In the afternoon, follow the Ruta de los Molinos along the river that runs through the white village of Setenil de las Bodegas.
+Built under the overhanging ledge of a gorge, Setenil is not only known for having standout architecture but also for bars, restaurants and food shops, which are the best in the region.
+We have free time to discover Setenil and later return to the cortijo by private minibus.
+Distance 12km; Ascent: 902ft (275m); descent: 902ft (275m); approximately five to six hours walking including stops

 • 5